epfl-ada/ada-2024-project-ada212/README.md

 │
 ├── README.md                              # Project documentation
 ├── framework.ipynb                        # Notebook outlining the framework for analysis
+├── extract_movie_budget.ipynb             # Jupyter notebook for budget data extraction used in Milestone 3
 ├── results.ipynb                          # Notebook summarizing and presenting the results
 ├── data_extraction.ipynb                  # Jupyter notebook for data extraction and initial exploration ├── requirements.txt                       # List of dependencies for reproducing the project environment